Our Plants

 Care: sun in moist well-drained to well-drained soil

 Native: Caucasus Mountains in Armenia1st described for botany in 1940.
 Seems to be controversy among taxonomists about the plant’s name.
-Regardless, both the foliage and flowers make a beautiful little alpine plant.
+Regardless, both the foliage and flowers make a beautiful little plant.